-Each school division's contractually required contribution rate for the year ended June 30, 2015 for the Teacher Retirement Plan was 14.50% of covered employee compensation for the professional group.
-This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013.
-The actuarial rate for the Teacher Retirement Plan was 18.20%.
-The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employee during the year, with an additional amount to finance any unfunded accrued liability.
-Based on the provisions of §51.1-145 of the Code of Virginia, as amended, the contributions were funded at 79.69% of the actuarial rate for the year ended June 30, 2015.
-Contribution to the pension plan from the school division were \$9,430,011 and \$7,332,082 for the years ended June 30, 2015 and June 30, 2014, respectively.
+Each school division's contractually required contribution rate for the year ended June 30, 2016 was 14.06% of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013 adjusted for the transfer in June 2015 of \$192,884,000 as an accelerated payback of the deferred contribution in the 2010-12 biennium.
+The actuarial rate for the Teacher Retirement Plan was 18.20%, however, it was reduced to 17.64% as a result of the transfer.
+The actuarially determined rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Based on the provisions of \$51.1-145 of the Code of Virginia, as amended, the contributions were funded at 79.69% of the actuarial rate for the year ended June 30, 2016.
+Contributions to the pension plan from the school division were \$9,251,488 and \$9,430,011 for the years ended June 30, 2016 and June 30, 2015, respectively.

-The school division's required contribution rate for the year ended June 30, 2015 for the nonprofessional group was 7.22% of covered employee compensation.
+The school division's required contribution rate for the year ended June 30, 2016 for the non-professional group was 7.22% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2013.
 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the school division were \$372,141 and \$435,519 for the years ended June 30, 2015 and 2014, respectively.
+Contributions to the pension plan from the school division were \$369,942 and \$372,141 for the years ended June 30, 2016 and 2015, respectively.